 The admission process for the law colleges have begun with CLAT exam around the corner.
-Over 50000 candidates have registered for CLAT 2017.
-Preparations are going on rigorously by the students to secure a position in the available 2400 seats.
+Over 50000 candidates are expected to register for CLAT 2018.
+Preparations will soon start by the students to secure a position in the available 2400 seats.

 So what do you need to know about this exam and how can you crack it?
 Before getting at that, candidates must be mentally prepared to do whatever it takes and dedicate their 100 per cent efforts into working towards their goal.